raspberrypilearning/paint-box/en/step_5.md

 ```
 --- /task ---

-Notice that you don't need to send a message to clear the stage, you can just use the clear block from this sprite.
+You don't need to use a `broadcast`{:class="blockevents"} to clear the Stage, because the `clear`{:class="blockpen"} block does that job.

-You have probably noticed that your pencil sprite includes an eraser costume:
+Do you see that the pencil sprite includes an eraser costume?

 ![screenshot](images/paint-eraser-costume.png)

+Your project also includes a separate eraser sprite.

 --- task ---
-Your project also includes a separate eraser sprite.
-Right click on this sprite and choose 'show'.
-Here is how your stage should look:
+Right-click on this eraser sprite and then click on **show**.
+Here is how your Stage should look now:

 ![screenshot](images/paint-eraser-stage.png)
 --- /task ---

 --- task ---
-Add code to the eraser sprite, to tell the pencil to switch to an eraser when the sprite is clicked.
+Add code to the eraser sprite to send an `'eraser' broadcast`{:class="blockevents"} when the eraser sprite is clicked.

 ![eraser](images/eraser.png)
 ```blocks